i10416/i10416/README.md

 Rust & Scala enthusiast

-Have a strong interst in code generation, meta programing and macros
+Have a strong interest in code generation, meta programing and macros

 ## About